Indispensable for improving work, working conditions and income

 - Freedom to negotiate decent working conditions.

-CNV International promotes social dialogue from a double motivation.
-As a goal in itself to strengthen cohesion within a company, sector and society and as a sustainable instrument to improve the quality of work, working conditions and income through collective agreements at national, sector and company level.
+Further, social dialogue is a sustainable instrument to improve the quality of work, working conditions, and income through collective agreements at national, sector, and company levels.

-Social dialogue facilitates joint outcomes between workers and employers in a peaceful and thus sustainable way.
-This requires strong partners, both on the employers' and employees' side.
+Social dialogue allows us to facilitate joint outcomes between workers and employers in a peaceful, and thus sustainable, way.

-Dialogue based on respect prevents labour unrest and thus promotes the investment climate and sustainable economic and social development.
+Dialogue based on respect prevents labour unrest, which in turn promotes the investment climate and sustainable economic and social development.

 Video: Social dialogue leads to sustainable multicompany collective agreements